-Cations and anions are both types of ions.
+Cations and anions are both types of ions that are electrically charged.
 While they each have important natural roles to play in chemistry, they can also be a serious problem if they find their way into systems where they are not supposed to belong.

 This is what you should know about cations and anions, and how they may be affecting your products or business:

 Ions are particles that do not have a balanced, or neutral, number of positively-charged protons and negatively-charged electrons.
 This means ions have a “charge,” either positive or negative.

 The difference between cations and anions is this charge.
 When an ion contains more protons than electrons, it’s a net positive charge and is considered a cation.
 When an ion contains more electrons than protons, then it’s negatively charged overall and it’s an anion.

 For example, a sulfur atom with 16 protons and 16 electrons is simply a neutral sulfur atom, but sulfur commonly gains two electrons to become a sulfur cation with 16 protons and 18 electrons.
 A neutral sodium atom has 11 protons and 11 electrons, but a sodium cation has 11 protons and ten electrons.

 How are Cations and Anions formed?